vestalux/sljekyll/_recurrents/ipswich-digital-skills-thursday.md

 ---
-recurrent-title: 'Free Digital Skills for Business course - see <a href="https://www.suffolklibraries.co.uk/libraries/hub/">https://www.suffolklibraries.co.uk/libraries/hub/</a> for more information - book in advance on 01473 263810 / 01473 263827 or email hub@suffolibraries.co.uk'
+recurrent-title: 'Free Digital Skills for Business course - see <a href="https://www.suffolklibraries.co.uk/libraries/hub/">https://www.suffolklibraries.co.uk/libraries/hub/</a> for more information - book in advance on 01473 263810 / 01473 263827 or email hub@suffolklibraries.co.uk'
 recurrent-day: Thursday
 recurrent-times: 1400-1600
 recurrent-location: ipswich-county-library